Finite-State Controllers for (Hidden-Model) POMDPs using Deep Reinforcement Learning: Introduction

 \paragraph{Contributions.} Our main contribution is \toolname~-- Learning-based policy EXtraction for POMDP Planning -- that yields high-quality finite-state policies with verified performance. \toolname builds on two key insights: (1)~DRL, when engineered correctly, scales up to environments that are beyond reach of existing POMDP solvers.
 (2)~Finite-state approximations of RNN-based policies often achieve comparable performance while enabling computationally tractable model-based evaluation, providing the required guarantees.
 We combine the strengths of these two directions.

 \Cref{fig:rl-to-paynt-loop} depicts the three steps of \toolname: (1)~Training an RNN-based neural policy using DRL equipped with a vectorized simulator that provides highly efficient access to the known POMDP model.
 (2)~Extracting a stochastic finite-state controller (FSC) that mimics the behavior of the neural policy.
 (3)~Model-based verification of the extracted FSC.
-We consider two sampling-based extraction methods: automata learning using \textsc{Alergia}~\cite{DBLP:journals/ml/MaoCJNLN16} and a novel scalable method based on learning surrogate self-interpretable networks that provide flexible control over FSC sizes.
+For extraction, we use two sampling-based methods: automata learning based on \textsc{Alergia}~\cite{DBLP:journals/ml/MaoCJNLN16} and a novel, scalable method that learns surrogate, self-interpretable networks, providing flexible control over FSC sizes.
 Both methods are policy-architecture agnostic and treat policies as black boxes.
-Note that prior work on extracting finite-state policies from RNNs~\cite{pip-rnn,DBLP:journals/jair/Carr0T21} has neglected the opportunities of DRL to scale up the model sizes.
+We discuss prior work on using RNNs to find FSCs~\cite{pip-rnn,DBLP:journals/jair/Carr0T21} in the related work section.

-We further extend this approach towards robust FSCs, considering hidden-model POMDPs (HM-POMDPs)~\cite{hmpomdps}.
-Those capture sets of different environment models, i.e., sets of POMDPs with a shared action and observation space.
-We propose a robustified version of \toolname that searches for an FSC that achieves the best worst-case performance for the given HM-POMDP.
-As depicted by the green parts of~\Cref{fig:rl-to-paynt-loop}, for the candidate FSCs, we identify the worst-case POMDPs that iteratively enter into the learning step, i.e, the trajectories from worst-case POMDPs are progressively used to train a robust neural policy and consequently to extract a robust FSC.
+We extend our approach towards \emph{robust} FSCs for \emph{hidden-model} POMDPs (HM-POMDPs)~\cite{hmpomdps,mepomdpnips25}, capturing different environments, i.e., sets of POMDPs with a shared action and observation space.
+A robustified version of \toolname searches for an FSC that achieves the best worst-case performance for a given HM-POMDP.
+As depicted by the green parts of~\Cref{fig:rl-to-paynt-loop}, for the candidate FSCs, we identify the worst-case POMDPs that iteratively enter the learning step.
 Similar to~\citet{hmpomdps}, a deductive verification technique~\cite{DBLP:conf/cav/AndriushchenkoC21} finds the worst-case POMDPs.
+We sample trajectories from these worst-case POMDPs to train a robust neural policy and, subsequently, extract a robust FSC.